linucks/ambuild/README.md

 ```

 #### 4. Install NVIDIA Drivers
-In order for applications within the Docker container to take advantage of GPU acceleration, you will need to install the NVIDIA GPU drivers for your card - the drivers are the piece of software that allow different programmes to communicate with the GPU card.
+In order for applications to take advantage of GPU acceleration, you will need to install the NVIDIA GPU drivers for your card - the drivers are the piece of software that allow different programmes to communicate with the GPU card.
 There are instructions for how to do this on the [NVIDIA website](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)

 On Ubuntu, the easiest way to do this seems to be with the command:
 ```